chipzoller/hugo-clarity/README.md

 ...
 ```

 Note that if a share image is not specified, the order of precedence that will be used to determine which image applies is `thumbnail` => `featureImage` => `fallbackOgImage`.
+When sharing a link to the home page address of the site (as opposed to a specific article), the `fallbackOgImage` will be used.

 #### Align logo

-You can align your site's logo either to the left or in the center.
+You can left align or center your site's logo.

 ```yaml
 ...